 Most personal injury cases are settled without having to file a lawsuit.
 A settlement is also often reached outside of trial.
 However, if we think it’s in your best interest to use the court system to pursue the compensation you deserve, we will represent you and make sure you get the compensation you need.
 We will also make sure you go to trial with all the evidence you need to support your claim.
 That means we will gather witness statements, driver records, police reports, and much more.
 We will ensure that you have all the proof you need to support maximum compensation for your injuries.

 How much does legal representation for a multi-vehicle accident claim cost?

 You don’t have to worry about paying us out of your pocket.
 We do not charge upfront fees or for our expenses unless we successfully obtain a favorable outcome for you.
 What you owe the firm is deducted from the award you receive at the end of the case.

 Attaining fair compensation for injuries from an auto accident can be challenging, but it is further complicated when the collision involved multiple vehicles.
 If you try to handle this without legal advice, you will be working with inadequate resources and information.

-When you have The Law Offices of Jeffrey R. Caffee by your side, you won’t have to face both your recovery and the complexities of a personal injury claim.
+When you have Caffee Law by your side, you won’t have to face both your recovery and the complexities of a personal injury claim.
 Let our experienced and compassionate team give our best effort on your behalf to obtain the compensation you deserve.
 We welcome you to contact our office at (206) 312-0954 or online to schedule a free initial consultation.